How can you whiten teeth?

 Frequently asked questions about teeth whitening

-When performed correctly, teeth whitening is considered safe.
-It is important to use high-quality products and follow the application instructions.
+When applied correctly, teeth bleaching is considered safe.
+It is important to use high-quality products and follow the application recommendations precisely.

 How long does teeth whitening last?

-Depending on the method and lifestyle habits, the results can last from six months to several years.
-Whitening products can help maintain the results of teeth whitening in the long term.
+Depending on the method and lifestyle habits, the result can last between six months and several years.
+Whitening products can help maintain the result of teeth whitening for longer.

 Which foods stain teeth the most?